 Built to last with a stainless steel case and well-engineered design.
 Weighs only 20 pounds, so it's easy for one person to carry.
 Designed for easy cleaning and ash removal.
 Emits a good amount of heat to keep you warm.

-Made to last with a heavy-duty design and rust-resistant finish.
+Built to last with a heavy-duty design and rust-resistant finish.
 Comes with a full grilling set as well as a waterproof and weather-resistant cover.
 Spark screen contains embers.
 Backed by a one-year warranty.
-A solid choice for people that love barbecuing.
+A solid choice for people who love barbecuing.

 Some consumers felt it lacked overall curb appeal compared to other options and looked somewhat out of place on their patio.